EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/Geothermal Energy Production.md

 ![Carbon Plume Geothermal System](../GeothermalEnergy/Production_images/CPG.png)

 <div class="alert alert-block alert-info">
-<b>By the way:</b> One of our researchers is investigating the chemical performance of CO2-rich fluids in geothermal reservoirs and how this would influence their techno-echonomic viability.
+<b>By the way:</b> One of our researchers is looking into the chemical behavior of CO2-rich fluids in subsurface reservoirs to assess the techno-economic viability of CO2-based geothermal energy.
 Find out more <a href="https://geg.ethz.ch/nicolas-rangel-jurado/">here</a>!</div>

 Given the massive potential of geothermal energy, ongoing research and development efforts aim to optimize its use and overcome the limitations mentioned above.
 These efforts involve advancements in drilling technology, resource assessment, reservoir modeling, and innovative engineering designs that can improve the efficiency and cost-effectiveness of geothermal energy systems.
 In conclusion, the prospect of deploying geothermal energy scalably and globally presents a promising opportunity to meet energy demands in a sustainable and environmentally friendly manner, and academic research will be fundamental for realizing its full potential.